 The Koinonia Federation Assessment Date Persons affected

 St Mary Magdalene Woolwich Campus This is built on the success of

 St Mary Magdalene Peninsula Campus (primary) the wider opening from June- Pupils, Employees,

 Christ Church July 2020 Contractors and Visitors

 St Mary Magdalene Peninsula Campus (Secondary) See separate RA for more detail

 Written: July 2020

 Updated: August 2020

 Reviewed:

 4 th September 2020

 11 th September

 25 th September

 5 th October

 5 th November

 January 2021

 (KW & V) children only from

-4/1/2021- 12/2/21

-February 2021

-25 th Feb ready for 8 th March

-return

-May Updates 2021
+4/1/2021-12/2/21

-Existing Health and Safety compliance and building considerations Ensure health and safety compliance check been undertaken in required timescales.
-In particularly important if the school premisus been closed to pupils and staff for any persince 23 March 2020 Test all water systems, fire alarms, gas su kitchen equipment Consider Deep Cleaning by professional complete the conduct health and safety representatives d Existing control measures in place Any additional Controls and actions required Action by who?
+Consider the following steps and recommendations Existing control measures in place Any additional Controls and actions required Action by who?
 Action by when?
-Date action completed and Safety compliance and building considerations • Ensure health and safety compliance check been undertaken in required timescales.
-To particularly important if the school premissionce 23 March 2020 • Test all water systems, fire alarms, gas sukitchen equipment • Consider Deep Cleaning by professional complete conduct health and safety inspection with maintenance schedule and these have been followed.
+Date action completed 1.
+Planning a and Organising Existing Health and Safety compliance and building considerations • Review your current Health and Safety Plans and undertake any existing actions.
+Ensure health and safety compliance checks have been undertaken in required timescales.
+This is particularly important if the school premises have been closed to pupils and staff for any periods of time Any current H & S actions have been undertaken.
+Each school building has a routine maintenance schedule and these have been followed.
 Any outstanding scheduled maintenance works that should have taken place in April/May have now been actioned and the maintenance schedule is now up to date.
 Summer works have been booked in.
 There were no outstanding issues from the last H&S audit.
 Summers checks and October half term checks and services all completed.
-Premises staff continue to run their normal tests and safety checks.
-These have all been completed as usual.
-FM/Ex Co HT/premises to continue to ensure all that all routine H&S checks continue to take place as usual.
+FM/Ex Co HT/premises to continue to ensure all that all routine H&S checks continue to take place as usual. • since 23 March 2020 Test all water systems, fire alarms, gas supply, kitchen equipment Premises staff continue to run their normal tests and safety checks.
 Premises team to continue to run checks for all these areas.
-FM/Cleaning companies/VW Ex CO Tt Teachers FM/EX Co HT CL to check that this has been done and chn know what to do if the fire alarm goes off.
-FM FM/Cleaning companies FM/Cleaning companies FM/Cleaning companies